I'm not sure if my child needs PT. They don't have a diagnosis.

 Not if you don't want to.
-Alaska is a direct access state that means you are able to see a PT without a doctor's referral.
+Alaska and Oregon are direct access states which means you are able to see a PT without a doctor's referral.
 Some insurance do require a referral for payment.
 The majority physicians are willing to refer when the parent wants PT and I am happy to talk with your doctor.
 We want a team to create the best plan for your child.
 Please call for an appointment.
 Earlier treatment often means fewer sessions are needed.

-My child receives services through PIC or FOCUS, Inc. can I still get PT with you?
+My child receives services through Early Intervention can I still get PT with you?

 Yes!
 It is often very beneficial to get more direct treatment services for your child.
 Care can be coordinated with them if you choose.